Skip to Content

 Near the Virginia Keys, there is Crandon Park which is another place you can go kayaking or snorkeling.
 On your walk, you can go to a nature preserve and see beautiful birdlife and butterflies.

+You should also visit Little Havana.
 The Cuban culture is strong in Miami, and visiting the famous Little Havana neighborhood is the best way to learn and immerse yourself in it.
 Little Havana is a famous neighborhood in Miami that hosts various restaurants, cafes, markets, art, and many other things highlighting the vibrant Hispanic culture in the area.

 Whether you’re looking for dinner or enjoying some inspirational art, visiting Little Havana is a great way to enjoy a day in Miami.

-Miami is famous for its nightlife and popular clubs constantly attended by celebrities.
+Miami is famous for its nightlife and clubs constantly attended by celebrities.
 There are popular and unique clubs for people of different music tastes.
 For the older crowd or if nightclubs aren’t your scene, there are plenty of bars and lounges around to hang out at.

 I’d highly recommend Broken Shaker to anyone.
 They serve quality custom cocktails in a relaxed and tropical atmosphere with a DJ that plays some great music.
+This is more of a chill hangout spot at night and the cocktails we tried were quite good but on the pricier side.

 If you’re a more techno/house/EDM music enthusiast, one nightclub you will love is Do Not Sit On Furniture.
 It has a tropical and trendy vibe, plus the music is simply amazing.
+The first time we came to Miami, we booked a ticket as they had a popular DJ playing and it was such an amazing vibe.

-The downside of nightclubs being so popular in Miami are that sometimes they can be quite selective.
-Miami’s most famous club, LIV, which is constantly frequented by celebrities, is famous for its tight restrictions.
-Takes this into consideration and have a backup plan in case you don’t get let in for whatever reason.
+Take this into consideration and have a backup plan in case you don’t get let in for whatever reason.
 Unfortunately, we never got to go since when we went, it was closed.
-Also, it’s actually inside a hotel, which is something many people don’t know and thus get confused when trying to find it.
+Also, it’s actually inside a hotel, which is something many people don’t know and it was confusing trying to find it.

 As a quick note, any drinks you buy at a place will be quite expensive.
 It might be worth it to buy something for yourself at one of their many stores beforehand and then spend less at the function.

-Day 3 In Miami:
+Day 3 In Miami: Everglades National Park

 The Everglades is one of the most extensive wetlands in the United States.
 It’s home to diverse animal wildlife, and alligators are by far the kings of the place.
 If you visit the Shark Valley area, you can go on a walk, hike, or bike the Shark Valley Trail and enjoy everything the Everglades has to offer.
-Hopefully, you’re not too scared because you won’t struggle to find any alligators here, as they are abundant.
-Plus, you might also find some turtles.
-Apart from them, there are also plenty of bird species for any enthusiastic bird watchers.

-Go Shopping At Bayside Marketplace
+Bayside Marketplace snack

-The last day in Miami always seems to go the fastest, and it’s also the perfect time to buy some souvenirs to take back home.
 The Bayside Marketplace is home to the most famous brand stores in the world.
 It’s also a vibe all on its own, with the Mojito Bar playing some loud music and creating a party atmosphere in the center of the mall.
 There are plenty of food options anyone can enjoy for lunch or dinner.
+We got some Miami souvenir shirts to bring back home as gifts for the family.

 Phillip and Patricia Frost Museum of Science

-How To Get Around Miami For 3 Days.
+How To Get Around Miami

 While the Miami weather makes it an excellent place for walks and runs, it’s not easy to get around on foot.
 Depending on where you’re staying, you might not be able to travel the roads, especially with all the construction that goes on.